HuseynAkh/HuseynAkh/README.md

 # Huseyn Akhundov

-I'm a Computer Science student and an open-source software enthusiast 🌱
+I'm a Computer Science student at the Lassonde School of Engineering.
+I greatly enjoy open-source software and take pride in teamwork 🌱

 ## Languages and Skills
 - 🌐 HTML, CSS, Javascript